Fred Jones (New Zealand politician): Member of Parliament

 He was Minister of Defence from 1935 to 1949, and Postmaster-General between 1935 and 1940 in the First Labour Government.
 He also served as Minister in charge of War Pensions and Civil Aviation.
 His appointment as Minister of Defence was controversial as it had been widely expected that John A. Lee (a distinguished former soldier) would get the job.
 Officers in the military likewise expressed their displeasure at having to 'kow-tow to a bootmaker' as their new superior.

 As Minister of Defence during the duration of World War II he carried a tremendous workload but proved himself to be an effective administrator. ln July 1940 Jones was appointed a member of the War cabinet to deal with war production and finance and any other matters related to the war.
 He implemented the rearmament of New Zealand in the lead up to the war.
 He expanded the navy, created the air force and bolstered the territorial force.
 He was a key attendee of the Pacific Defence Conference held in Wellington in 1939 and served on the Council of Defence recruiting committee where he increased the number of volunteers.

-In 1935, Jones was awarded the King George V Silver Jubilee Medal.
+In 1935, Jones was awarded the King George V Silver Jubilee Medal,. and in 1953 he was awarded the Queen Elizabeth II Coronation Medal.